Claude runtime authorization

 Before and after Veto

 The left tab shows a standard Claude tool_use loop.
 Claude calls tools, your code executes them blindly.
 The right tab adds Veto.
-Same agent, same tools, but every call goes through policy evaluation first.
+Same agent, same tools, but governed call goes through policy evaluation first.

 import Anthropic from '@anthropic-ai/sdk'